 In the past, NetSuite would automatically provision a Release Preview environment based on some criteria like how much you used the Release Preview environment during the previous release cycle.
 However, it appears that NetSuite has silently moved away from that practice in favor of a mandatory opt-in.
 (Some of the accounts I work on still receive a release preview availability notice; however, it is not completely clear to me why some do and others do not.)

-In any case, if your account status on the release preview page says “Opt-in Required”, you must explicitly request for a Release Preview environment if you want one.
-Also note that although the standard procedure is that account administrators get notified once the Release Preview environment is provisioned, I have seen cases where that notification never came.
+In any case, if your account status on the release preview page says “Opt-in Required”, you must explicitly request a Release Preview environment if you want one.
+Also, note that, although the standard procedure is that account administrators get notified once the Release Preview environment is provisioned, I have seen cases where that notification never came.
 So my advice to you is: If you’ve not received any notification about one week after opting in, log in as Admin and check; you’ll likely discover that your Release Preview environment has silently been provisioned.

 Finally, the Release Preview is a temporary environment and will “vanish” shortly before or after your upgrade.
 So be sure not to treat it as a Sandbox because it is not persistent.

 6. The Release Preview Environment Can Be Refreshed